chiselWare/devkit/README.md

     | Firefox        | Web browser           | latest stable       |
     | VS Code CLI    | IDE                   | latest stable       |

-  Also included in the docker directory is the `DockerFile` if you wish to build you own local container as well as three scripts that can be used for setting up your environment
+  Also included in the docker directory is the `DockerFile` if you wish to build you own local container as well as three scripts that can be used for setting up your environment.
   ```bash
   run-chiselware-linux.sh # For Linux environments
   run-chiselware-mac.sh   # For MacOS